neondatabase/website/content/docs/reference/glossary.md

 Each Neon project is created with a main line of data referred to as the [root branch](#root-branch).
 A branch created from the root branch or another branch is a [copy-on-write](#copy-on-write) clone.

 You can create a branch from the current or past state of another branch.
-A branch created from the current state of another branch includes the databases and roles that existed on that branch at the time of branch creation.
-A branch created from a past state of another branch includes the databases and roles that existed in the past state.
+A branch created from the current state of another branch includes the data that existed on that branch at the time of branch creation.
+A branch created from a past state of another branch includes the data that existed in the past state.

 Connecting to a database on a branch requires connecting via a compute endpoint attached to the branch.
 See [Connect to a branch](/docs/manage/branches#connect-to-a-branch).